 Tech Stack: AWS API Gateway, Node JS/ SpringBoot.

 Important elements of the data platform architecture.
 The digital twin is, essentially, a data powerhouse.
 So the Governance & Operations module is necessary to ensure that data is structured and available on demand.

 This module ensures proper data governance and its capability to deliver value.

 Tech Stack: AWS Glue.

-The digital twin infrastructure is complex and combines cloud and on-prem elements.
+The digital twin infrastructure is complex and combines cloud and on-premise elements.
 Hybrid infrastructure is necessary to support continuous integration and delivery.
-Furthermore, it provides the capability to create, train, and bring into action machine learning modules and ensure efficiency.
+Furthermore, it provides the capability to create and train machine learning modules.